Bridging loans for small businesses explained

 The second situation is when a transaction must be completed quickly.
 Commercial mortgage applications can take time and as such, they aren’t always appropriate when completion is urgent.
 This is common for auction purchases and when there have been issues with a mortgage application that means you must now complete quickly.

-In both of these scenarios, it’s realistic to arrange a commercial bridge loan in around 14 days.
+In both of these scenarios, it’s realistic to arrange a commercial bridging loan in around 14 days.

 Using bridging loans when raising capital to fund a shortfall in cash flow